quisquous/cactbot/docs/CactbotCustomization.md

 And so on, for each module.
 These files are included after cactbot's files and can override its settings.

+Additionally, cactbot will also load any files in a subdirectory of the same module name.
+For example, `raidboss` will also load any `.js` and `.css` files underneath `user/raidboss/` even if in multiple subfolders.
+This is intended to make it easier to share triggers and customizations with others.
+Timeline `.txt` files must be directly in the same folder as the `.js` that refers to them.

+cactbot loads files in subdirectories (alphabetically) before loading files in outer directories.
+This is so that `user/raidboss.js` will always be loaded last and can override anything that is set inside a file inside of `user/raidboss/`.
+For example, `user/alphascape/some_file.js` will load before `user/mystatic/file1.js`, which will both load before `user/raidboss.js`.
+The same applies to `.css` files.

+You can get more information about the loading order by looking at the [debug messages](#check-if-your-file-is-loaded) when developer mode is turned on.

 The `user/` directory already includes some example configuration files, which you can rename and use.
 For example the [user/raidboss-example.js](../user/raidboss-example.js) file